microsoft/VSExtensibility/New_Extensibility_Model/Samples/VSProjectQueryAPI/ProjectQueryAPIBrowser.md

 The embedded editor has IntelliSense and colorization.
 Users may type directly into the editor to write their Project Queries.

 Above the editor, there are two buttons: Copy and Run.
 Users may run their query to verify if their query functions.
 If the query is supported, the results are then outputted to the results panel below the editor.
 Otherwise, a  notification pop-up will notify the user the query is unsupported.
-Users may also copy their clipboard.
+Users may also copy their query to the clipboard.

 To get started, load a solution into Visual Studio.
 Once loaded, you may perform queries regarding the solution you have loaded.